Teaching Academy Fellows extend the reach of the Academy staff by regularly teaching short courses. We thank them

 Dr. Michèle Shuster is an associate professor in the biology department.
 Michèle regularly uses innovative approaches in her teaching, including classroom flipping and case studies, and her scholarly activities help K-8 teachers and postdocs design and implement case studies for their own teaching.
 She has been honored to receive the NMSU Roush and Westhafer awards for excellence in teaching and two awards for teaching outstanding workshops from the Teaching Academy.
 Michèle offers workshops at the Academy on using case studies in the classroom and other innovative student-centered teaching strategies as well as on effectively describing your teaching activities and their impact.
 She is also available to carry out classroom visitations.

-Dr. Mónica Torres is the Vice President of Academic Affairs (VPAA) at Doña Ana Community College.
+Dr. Mónica Torres is the Vice President for Academic Affairs (VPAA) at Doña Ana Community College.
 She officially began in the position in December 2014 after serving in the interim role for a year and a half.
 Mónica’s research and teaching interests include race, class, and gender in the U.S; documentary film theory; and cultural criticism.
 She has been involved with the Teaching Academy for much of her career at NMSU as a participant and a presenter.
 Mónica has served as a workshop leader, panel member, and mentor for several programs organized or sponsored by the Academy including the Promotion and Tenure Workshop, Writing Across the Curriculum Seminar, Teaching Scholars, Department Head Academy, and Advancing Leaders.
 She also co-teaches various short courses on diversity and equity issues in higher education.

 Dr. Graciela Unguez is a Professor in the Department of Biology whose research interests focus on studying mechanisms responsible for the formation and plasticity of neural circuits underlying animal behavior.
 Since 2014, with support from the NIH-funded NMSU RISE to the Postdoctorate Program, she has spurred networking groups between graduate students and faculty entitled, “Getting the Edge in Academe—A Ph.D. is Not Enough.”
 This short course provides a forum for professional interactions between successful faculty and protégés at NMSU to help students progress professionally by actively sharing information on funding, publication, networking, written and oral communication and job/postdoc opportunities.